Flosch1006/ev_charging_stations/methodic_procedure.md

   - loop through all the rows and append row index do drop list
   - iterate through droppable list and execute drop
 - reset index
-- fix values mismatching shape file (Trier & Eisenach):<br>*Data inconsistencies between the files were identified and have to be addressed.
-Here, two cities (Eisenach & Trier) were incorrectly incorporated into the surrounding districts while they should be their own district.*
+- fix values mismatching shape file (Trier & Eisenach):<br>*Data inconsistencies between the files were identified by running the application and noticing that several polygons were not plotted at all.
+A root cause analysis was executed.
+Here, two cities (Eisenach & Trier) were incorrectly incorporated into the surrounding districts while they should be their own district.
+The correct district_ids were assigned to the two cities.*
 - extract district id:<br>*So far, the district column was additive column consisting of the name of the district and the ID added in brackets.
 This column has to be split up into two columns.*
 - drop irrelevant columns
 - reorder columns